Preparing for Distance Teaching and Advising (Best Practices)

 • Add accommodations (e.g., time-and-a-half for assessments) for a student at the course level.
 You can also add one-time individual exceptions if necessary.

-• Set gradebooks to automatic zero if you don't need to use exemptions.
+• Set gradebooks to automatic zero (scroll down to the "automatic zero" header) if you don't need to use exemptions.
 If your course policy is to not grade late assignments, using this setting will automatically add a zero while continuing to provide students with late notices.
 Remember to update your syllabi to include your course policies around these Blackboard settings, if applicable.

-• Learn more about Overall Grades, the name of the total column in Ultra courses.
+• Learn more about Student views of Grades including the view for Overall Grades, the name of the total column in Ultra courses.

 Need Help?